-ACAP is a program of the Bureau of Autism Services, with services provided by Keystone Autism Services (KAS), and it is designed specifically for adults with Autism Spectrum Disorder.
+Through the Adult Community Autism Program (ACAP), adults with autism pursue their goals at home, school, work, and in the community.
 Whether a person needs many or few supports, ACAP's services and supports are individually tailored to each person's strengths and individual goals.
 These comprehensive services integrate health care, improve social skills, support vocational and leisure activities, and assist families and caregivers.
 Because services are flexible, they can be readily modified as a person's needs change over time.

-ACAP will initially serve 200 adults living in Dauphin, Lancaster, Cumberland and Chester Counties in Pennsylvania.
+ACAP serves adults living in Dauphin, Lancaster, Cumberland, and Chester Counties in Pennsylvania.
 If you are an adult with autism living in one of these counties, read ACAP's eligibility requirements to find out if you are eligible for ACAP's services.

 Please call Keystone Autism Services at 717-220-1465 if you have any questions about ACAP, or request more information online.
-To apply for ACAP, you will need to call the Bureau of Autism Services at 1-866-539-7689.
+To apply for ACAP, you will need to call the Bureau of Supports for Autism and Special Populations at 1-866-539-7689.

-With the support of ACAP, people like you, Pat and David can start down your individual paths toward achieving your goals.
+With the support of ACAP, you can follow your own path toward achieving your goals.

 Bobby Trimble presents himself as polite, social and friendly.
 However, he explains that he hasn't always been that way.
 Before joining the Adult Community Autism Program (ACAP) ten years ago, Bobby was quiet and uncomfortable in most social situations.
 He became more comfortable with social engagements and public settings by practicing different social skills with his supports team.
 Through role playing, the use of social stories, and coaching developed based on his individualized needs, Bobby became more prepared to navigate different social exchanges such as grocery shopping, joining others in a basketball game at the local recreation center, and making important phone calls to request information or schedule appointments.